hpramanik/WordApprox/README.md

 # WordApprox

-WordApprox is a frequently asked question answering algorithm.
+WordApprox is a Question answering bot.
 It finds the best matched answer from a set of questions and answer fed to the Algorithm.

 ## TSV (Tab Separated File)

 A TSV file is required to feed to the algorithm that has question and answers pre-filled following the below mentioned **Rules**:

-- Columns (Question Answer Source MetaInfo)
-- Source and MetaInfo are optional fields
-- MetaInfo: Specifies the column that is required for filtration of answers
+- Each line should have these columns (Question Answer)
 - Multiple Question may have same answer
 - Multiple Answers must not have same question

-- Example TSV file:
+- Example:

 ```
-Question	Answer	Source	MetaInfo
+Question	Answer
-Good morning	Hi!	wordApx_Test	wordApx:chitchat
-Hi	Hi!	wordApx_Test	wordApx:chitchat
+Hi	Hello.
-Hello	Hi!	wordApx_Test	wordApx:chitchat
-Hi there!
-Hi!	wordApx_Test	wordApx:chitchat
-Good evening	Evening!	wordApx_Test	wordApx:chitchat
-What's your age?
-Still at development phrase..	wordApx_Test	wordApx:chitchat
-Are you young?
-Still at development phrase..	wordApx_Test	wordApx:chitchat
-When were you born?
-Still at development phrase..	wordApx_Test	wordApx:chitchat
-What age are you?
-Still at development phrase..	wordApx_Test	wordApx:chitchat
-Are you old?
-Still at development phrase..	wordApx_Test	wordApx:chitchat
-How old are you?
-Still at development phrase..	wordApx_Test	wordApx:chitchat
+How are you?
+I am good.
-How long ago were you born?
-Still at development phrase..	wordApx_Test	wordApx:chitchat
-Ask me anything	I'm a much better answerer than asker.	wordApx_Test	wordApx:chitchat
-Ask me a question	I'm a much better answerer than asker.	wordApx_Test	wordApx:chitchat
-Can you ask me a question?
-I'm a much better answerer than asker.	wordApx_Test	wordApx:chitchat
-Ask me something	I'm a much better answerer than asker.	wordApx_Test	wordApx:chitchat
-What do you want to know about me?
-I'm a much better answerer than asker.	wordApx_Test	wordApx:chitchat
+What is your name?
+WordApprox.
+Hey!
+Hello.
 ```

 ## Sample Program.cs: [Replace <Path_to_tsv_file> with actual TSV file path]